jacobgellman/jacobgellman.github.io/_pages/research.md

 ![](images/gww_map_exposure.png)

 **Works in Progress**
-* "The effects of wildfire insurance on housing development."
+* "The effects of wildfire insurance distortions on the housing market."

 * "Travel cost estimation of willingness to pay to avoid wildfire smoke" (with Margaret Walls and Matthew Wibbenmeyer).